jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

         values starts increasingly sharply, it indicates that there is a new scattering component in the scattering profile measured at that point.
 So, for the first ~150 frames, there are no new scattering components (i.e. just buffer scattering).
-At frame ~151, we see the first singular value (the singular value with index 0, l abeled SV 0 on the plot) start to strongly increase, showing that we have gained a scattering component.
+At frame ~151, we see the first singular value (the singular value with index 0, labeled SV 0 on the plot) start to strongly increase, showing that we have gained a scattering component.
 We see SV 1 start to increase at ~167, indicating another scattering component starting to be present in the scattering profile.